smucclaw/eu-ai-act/act.md

 *Post-market monitoring by providers and post-market monitoring plan for high-risk AI systems*

-1. Providers shall establish and document a post-market monitoring system in a manner that is proportionate to the risks of the high-risk AI system.
+1. Providers shall establish and document a post-market monitoring system in a manner that is proportionate to the risks of the high- risk AI system.

-2. In order to allow the provider to evaluate the compliance of AI systems with the requirements set out in Title III, Chapter 2 throughout their life cycle, the post- market monitoring system shall collect, document and analyse relevant data, which may be provided by users or which may be collected through other sources on the performance of high-risk AI systems.
+2. In order to allow the provider to evaluate the compliance of AI systems with the requirements set out in Title III, Chapter 2 throughout their life cycle, the post-market monitoring system shall collect, document and analyse relevant data, which may be provided by users or which may be collected through other sources on the performance of high-risk AI systems.

 3. The post-market monitoring system shall be based on a post-market monitoring plan.
 The post-market monitoring plan shall be part of the technical documentation referred to in Annex IV.
 The Commission shall adopt an implementing act laying down detailed provisions establishing a template for the post-market monitoring plan and the list of elements to be included in the plan.